mb16biswas/react-firechat/README.md

 # react-firechat
-it is a chat app with multiple rooms
+A multiple room based chatting app with React.js and Firebase.Here a user can create  multiple rooms or join multiple rooms to communicate with each other's.

 #clone this repo